openforis/sepal-doc/docs/source/workflows/area_estimation.rst

            sample -> doc;
         }

-The primary tool needed to complete this tutorial is the System for Earth Observation Data Access, Processing, & Analysis for Land Monitoring (SEPAL).
-SEPAL is a web-based cloud computing platform that enables users to create image composites, process images, download files, create stratified sampling designs, and more, all from your browser.
+The primary tool needed to complete this tutorial is the System for Earth Observation Data Access, Processing and Analysis for Land Monitoring (SEPAL).
+SEPAL is a web-based cloud computing platform that enables users to create image composites, process images, download files, create stratified sampling designs and more – all from your browser.
 Part of the Open Foris suite of tools, SEPAL was designed by the Food and Agricultural Organization of the United Nations (FAO) to aid in remote sensing applications in developing countries.
 Geoprocessing is possible via Jupyter, JavaScript, R, R Shiny apps, and Rstudio.
-SEPAL also integrates with Collect Earth Online (CEO) and the Google Earth Engine (GEE).
+SEPAL also integrates Collect Earth Online (CEO) and Google Earth Engine (GEE).

 SEPAL provides a platform for users to access satellite imagery (Landsat and Sentinel-2) and perform change detection and land cover classifications using a set of easy-to-use tools.
-SEPAL was designed to be used in developing countries where internet access is limited and computers are often outdated and, thus, inefficient for processing satellite imagery.
-It achieves this by drawing on a cloud-based supercomputer, which enables users to process, store, and interpret large amounts of data.
+SEPAL was designed to be used in developing countries where internet access is limited and computers are often outdated and inefficient for processing satellite imagery.
+It achieves this by utilizing a cloud-based supercomputer, which enables users to process, store and interpret large amounts of data.
 Many more advanced functions than what we will cover here are available in SEPAL for more advanced users.

 Two other tools will also be needed to complete this tutorial: CEO and GEE.
 CEO is a free, open-source image viewing and interpretation tool, suitable for projects requiring information about land cover and/or land use.
-CEO enables simultaneous visual interpretations of satellite imagery, providing global coverage from MapBox and Bing Maps, a variety of satellite data sources from Google Earth Engine, and the ability to connect to your own Web Map Service (WMS) or Web Map Tile Service (WMTS).
+CEO enables simultaneous visual interpretations of satellite imagery, providing global coverage from MapBox and Bing Maps, a variety of satellite data sources from GEE, and the ability to connect to your own Web Map Service (WMS) or Web Map Tile Service (WMTS).
 The full functionality is implemented online; no desktop installation is necessary.
-CEO allows institutions to create projects and leverage their teams to collect spatial data using remote sensing imagery.
+CEO allows institutions to create projects and enables their teams to collect spatial data using remote sensing imagery.
 Use cases include historical and near-real-time interpretation of satellite imagery and data collection for land cover/land use model validation.

-GEE combines a multi-petabyte catalog of satellite imagery and geospatial dataset with planetary-scale analysis capabilities and makes it available for scientists, researchers and developers to detect changes, map trends and quantify differences on the Earth's surface.
-The code portion of GEE (called Code Editor) is a web-based IDE for the Earth Engine JavaScript API.
+GEE combines a multi-petabyte catalog of satellite imagery and geospatial datasets with planetary-scale analysis capabilities and makes it available for scientists, researchers and developers to detect changes, map trends and quantify differences on the Earth's surface.
+The code portion of GEE (called Code Editor) is a web-based IDE for the GEE JavaScript API.
 Code Editor features are designed to make developing complex geospatial workflows fast and easy.
 The Code Editor has the following elements:

     -   JavaScript code editor;
     -   a map display for visualizing geospatial datasets;